2If you buy a Hebrew servant, he is to serve six years, and in the seventh he is to go out free, without paying anything.

 14If a man schemes and comes presumptuously on his neighbor to kill him, you must take him from my altar, that he may die.

-18“If men quarrel and one strikes the other with a stone or with his fist and he doesn’t die but is confined to bed,
+18“If men quarrel and one strikes the other with a stone or with his fist but he does not die but is confined to bed,

 19if he rises again and walks around with his staff, then he who struck him will be cleared; only he must pay for the loss of his time, and must provide for his healing until he is thoroughly healed.

-20“If a man strikes his servant or his maid with a staff and he dies under his hand, he must surely be punished.
+20“If a man strikes his servant or his maid with a staff and he dies under his hand, he must be punished, yes, punished.

 21Notwithstanding, if he gets up after a day or two, he should not be punished, for he is his property.